Mr. Monk and the Actor: Plot

 Ruskin goes to Trudy's murder scene, where he is mistaken for Monk and told that Leverett is "the killer".
-When Stottlemeyer and Disher arrive at Leverett's business to arrest him for killing Cullman and the pawnshop owner, Ruskin has already arrived and is holding him hostage for killing Trudy.
-Monk enters and stops Ruskin, but is emotionally shaken when Ruskin says he could have saved Trudy.
-At the end, he talks with Dr. Kroger and cancels his holiday trip.
+Stottlemeyer and Disher go to Leverett's business to arrest him for killing Cullman and the pawnshop owner.
+Ruskin has already arrived and is threatening him for killing Trudy.
+Monk stops Ruskin, but is emotionally shaken when Ruskin says he could have saved Trudy.
+He sets up more frequent appointments with Kroger and cancels his holiday trip.

 Production

 "Mr. Monk and the Actor" was co-written by Hy Conrad and Joe Toplyn, and was directed by Randall Zisk.
 The concept for the episode first emerged while the staff was working on fourth season episode "Mr. Monk and the Astronaut", and they wondered if Monk would become famous.
 The first idea was to use the same set and actors from "Mr. Monk and the Astronaut" to create an episode in which a made-for-TV film is recorded about that case.
 It was not done but writers still wanted to create an episode focusing on a TV film, which eventually became "Mr. Monk and the Actor".
 On its original script, it exceeded the runtime by about six minutes so a scene involving a child mistaking a gun for a toy was cut.
 It would be the murder weapon, and even though a six-year-old actor was hired for the scene it was not filmed.

 Shalhoub and Tucci had been friends since they met each other at the Yale Repertory Theater in 1989 when they acted on John Guare's play Moon Over Miami.
 In 1996, they co-starred in the film Big Night, which Conrad said was the main reason Tucci was "always our first choice for the actor role."
 Tucci said it was a "funny thing" since the role of Monk was offered to him after Big Night but he declined it.
 Shalhoub affirmed he had requested Tucci to appear on Monk for a long time before this episode but Tucci had theretofore rejected due to scheduling conflicts.
 Another guest star for the episode, Peter Weller, was on set to direct "Mr. Monk, Private Eye" and volunteered for the role of the actor who plays Captain Stottlemeyer.